polymonster/pmtech/readme.md

 Follow work in progress:
 [Engine](https://trello.com/b/ciujzpUT) | [Editor](https://trello.com/b/PJ76qXKH/editor)

-A lightweight code base with powerful features that can be used for games, 3d and real-time applications.
+A lightweight code base with powerful features that can be used for games and real-time 3d applications.

 The engine (pen) and toolkit (put) are designed with performance in mind. c-style api's with minimal amounts of data-oriented code is the philosophy behind this project.
 Core systems such as rendering, audio and physics all have dedicated threads which process command buffers generated on the user thread.